sftcd/tinfoil/README.md

 *20180319 update - the TLS WG discussed version -01
 of [https://tools.ietf.org/html/draft-rhrd-tls-tls13-visibility-01](https://tools.ietf.org/html/draft-rhrd-tls-tls13-visibility-01)
-and there was no consensus to adopt that, so that proopsal may now be dead.*
+and there was no consensus to adopt that, so that proposal may now be dead.*

 *20171009 update, I've started to document the failings of the [latest](#latest) proposal we're forced to deal with.
 Believe it or not, I did do a pass to tone down the